 - Entry Fee: Free

 - Closed: Always open during the lavender season (*Shops, cafes will have different operations hours depending on the facility and season.
 Please check the website.)

-After Farm Tomita, head on over to Choei Lavender Farm, which is about a three minute drive away.
+After Farm Tomita, head on over to Choei Lavender Farm, which is about a three-minute drive away.
 This is a hidden gem for viewing lavender.
-Hop on the ski lift and view the lavender fields on the slope!
-(Round trip fair: high school students and up, 300 yen; elementary and middle school, 200 yen)
+Hop on the ski lift and see these Furano flower fields on the slope!

 Enjoy the view going up the slope and once at the top look back to see the magnificent vista!